Art x Science, Science Museum London

 Oct, 2021

-Art x Science is a collaboration between the School of Biomedical Engineering & Imaging Sciences at King’s College London and the Royal College of Art, which is supported by the Wellcome EPSRC Centre for Doctoral Training.
-The exhibition presents research on how maternal physical and mental health impacts the development of babies’ brains during pregnancy.
+Art x Science is an initiative jointly developed by the School of Biomedical Engineering & Imaging Sciences at King’s College London and the Royal College of Art, supported by the Wellcome EPSRC Centre for Doctoral Training.
+The project brings together artists and scientists to explore how emerging imaging technologies can deepen our understanding of human well-being.

 Co-artists: Sarah Schrimpf, Stiliyana Minkovska; Co-scientist: Dr Julie Sigurdardottir